Zeal8bit/Zeal-WebEmulator/README.md

 ## What about performance then?

-The emulator is slower than the real hardware, even though the real hardware is using a Z80 running at 10MHz.
-This is due to the overhead of Javascript itself and the web browser itself.
-But as I said above, the main feature this was made for is **debugging** programs and for this, there is no doubt it is efficient.
+The emulator implementation should now reach the native Zeal 8-bit Computer speed: 10MHz CPU and 60FPS.
+However, performance also depend on your computer and browser performances, as well as the emulated program.
+For example, a program that makes extensive use of the all the available sprites at each frame may result in slower execution.
+This is due to the overhead of Javascript itself and the way HTML canvas are implemented.
+Keep in mind the main purpose of this emulator is **debugging** programs and for this, there is no doubt it is efficient.

-Writing a native emulator in **C** (w/ SDL) would cover the requirement of a full-speed emulator.
+Writing a native emulator in **C** (w/ SDL) would cover the requirement of a full-speed emulator even on lower-spec computers.
 However, this needs some time investment.
-Feel free to contact me or contribute if such a project interest you.
+Feel free to contact me (or contribute directly) if such a project interest you.

 ## How to start using the emulator?